Fast Facts

 Athletics

-Upper School athletic teams participate in the Utah High School Activities Association Division IIA.
-Competition teams include Men’s and Women’s Basketball, Men’s and Women’s Tennis, Women’s Volleyball, Men’s and Women’s Soccer and Men’s and Women’s Golf.
+Upper School competition teams include Men’s and Women’s Basketball, Men’s and Women’s Tennis, Women’s Volleyball, Men’s and Women’s Soccer, Cross Country, and Men’s and Women’s Golf.
 Club teams include Men’s and Women’s Lacrosse, Racquetball and Crew.

 Middle School athletic teams compete in the Wasatch Athletics Conference (comprised of private schools along the Wasatch front).
 Competition teams include Boys’ and Girls’ Basketball, Boys’ and Girls’ Lacrosse, Boys’ and Girls’ Cross Country, Boys’ and Girls’ Soccer, and Girls’ Volleyball.